Robert Freeman (photographer): Personal life

 In the 1960s, Freeman was married to a German-born model, known at the time as Sonny Freeman, with whom he had two children; her maiden name is Spielhagen, she remarried John Drane.
 He was later married to author Tiddy Rowan with whom he had a daughter.

 According to a claim in Philip Norman's 2008 biography of Lennon, between 1963 and 1965, Freeman's then wife, Sonny Drane (a model and 1964 Pirelli calendar-girl), had a year-long clandestine affair with John Lennon.
 Norman further claimed that she was the inspiration for Lennon's song "Norwegian Wood (This Bird Has Flown)".
 No evidence for this claim has been presented other than Drane's own claim to Norman—made for the first time 43 years after the alleged event.
 Her claim to have inspired the song was not based on any conversation Drane had with Lennon subsequent to the song's composition—just her supposition.
 Freeman has made no public comment on his ex-wife's belated claim.
 However John Lennon stated that "Norwegian Wood (This Bird Has Flown)" was inspired by an affair he was having at the time, but he didn't state with whom.

+According to McCartney, Lennon lived in the same London building as Freeman "for awhile".

 This claim is further substantiated by Cynthia Lennon in her 2005 autobiography.
 According to her claim, sometime after the couple moved to their estate in Kenwood, they were confronted by a furious Bob Freeman accompanied by his wife who appeared in tears behind him.
 Cynthia Lennon stated that "Bob ignored me and said he wanted to talk to John.
 They all disappeared into the living room.
 When John came back into the kitchen I asked him what had been going on, but he shrugged and disappeared upstairs.
 It was never mentioned between us again, but not long afterwards I heard that Bob and Stacy were divorcing.
 I couldn't escape the conclusion that she'd had an affair with John".

 In September 2009, whilst on holiday and staying with his sister in Reigate, Robert Freeman suffered a severe stroke and was admitted to hospital in Redhill.
 Afterward, he recuperated in a nursing home in Reigate.
-His family sold a copy of one of his John Lennon portraits on line as a way to pay for his care and help him financially to work on preserving his archive while he was recuperating.
+His family sold a copy of one of his John Lennon portraits online as a way to pay for his care and help him financially to work on preserving his archive while he was recuperating.
 This was supported by Paul McCartney's official website.

 Freeman died on 6 or 7 November 2019 in London.
 The cause of his death was pneumonia.

+Loss of photographic archive

+During the weekend of 14–15 December 2019, more than a month after the photographer's death, someone broke into his apartment in southwest London, where he had spent his last years.
+The unknown perpetrator stole his entire photographic archive.